+If entrepreneurship is for you, but you don’t have the desire to do network marketing, this post will help get your brain spinning.
 What you will see below are my top 13 Alternatives to MLM.
 They are listed in no particular order.
 Most of these business models I do myself, or have done in the past.

-# 1 Part-Time Job
+# 1: Part-Time Job

-For about 85 to 90 percent of the people reading this, I believe getting a part-time job is your best option.
+For about 85 to 90 percent of the people reading this article, I believe getting a part-time job is your best option.
 You can find somewhere locally to work an additional ten to twenty hours per week and earn some extra spending cash.

-# 2 Direct Selling
+# 2: Direct Selling

 Many people confuse network marketing and direct sales.
 They are not the same thing.
 Network marketing is about building a team of independent distributors, having leverage, and earning overrides from your team, just like a real estate or insurance broker does.